 Banking Dispute over Loan Participation Agreement

 Represented a bank in a lawsuit against another bank involving the breach of a loan participation agreement.
 The client bank owned a percentage of a $26 million loan under a loan participation agreement.
 The other bank breached the loan participation agreement by settling the loan and releasing the guarantors without the client bank’s consent.
 The client bank sued the other bank for breach of contract and conversion of the loan documents and funds.
 The court granted partial summary judgment in favor of my client on liability and found the other bank breached the loan participation agreement.
-The case went to trial on damages and other liability issues.
-Following trial, the court took the case under advisement and we are waiting on a final decision.
+Following a trial on damages, the court rendered judgment for the other bank.

 Minority Shareholder Dispute with Company

 Represented the founding member and minority owner of a limited liability company in a lawsuit involving a dispute over the owner’s rights under the company’s limited liability agreement.
 The board of directors illegally attempted to seize control of the company contrary to the provisions in the company agreement, for the purpose of terminating the founding member.
 The board also illegally approved a $15 million convertible debt recapitalization of the company.
 The client prevailed on summary judgment by establishing that the board’s actions were in violation of the company agreement.
 As a result, the board’s actions were voided.
 Shortly thereafter, the case settled for a confidential amount.